Wang Dongsheng

-Wang Dongsheng (王东升; born 12 May 1997) is a Chinese footballer currently playing as a full-back for Zhejiang Professional.
+Wang Dongsheng (王东升; born 12 May 1997) is a Chinese footballer currently playing as a full-back for Chengdu Rongcheng.

 Club career

 In 2017 Wang Dongsheng would be promoted to the senior team of Hangzhou Greentown and would make his debut on 12 March 2017 in a league game against Nei Mongol Zhongyou in a 3-2 victory.
 The following season he would be loaned out to third tier club Fujian Tianxin to gain more playing time.
 On his return, he would start to establish himself as a regular member within the team as they renamed themselves Zhejiang Professional.
 He would then play a vital part as the club gained promotion to the top tier at the end of the 2021 campaign.